alehxs/alehxs/README.md

 ---

-Recent CS graduate building practical solutions across full-stack, mobile, and backend development.
+Recent CS graduate building practical solutions across full-stack and iOS development.
 I focus on creating applications that solve real problems—from financial tracking to sports analytics.

 When I'm not coding, you'll find me at the gym, exploring new restaurants, or watching Formula 1 🏎️ (MV1 fan).